iamsikun/iamsikun.github.io/_pages/about.md

 ---

 I am a Ph.D. student in [Supply Chain, Operations, and Technology](https://olin.wustl.edu/EN-US/academic-programs/PhD/Pages/PhdDetail.aspx?username=sikun) at Olin Business School, Washington University in St. Louis.
-My research interest is in data-driven decision-making, optimization, learning algorithms, as well as their business applications.
+My research interests are data-driven decision-making, causal inference, learning algorithms, and sequential decision analytics.
+I'm also interested in their application in operations, marketing, and quantitative finance.

 ### Contacts
 * sikun [at] wustl [dot] edu